 People are looking further beyond the big brands and are discovering a wealth of absolutely amazing talent out there.
 You can find someone building almost any style of guitar you can imagine, to a very high quality.
 Someone who you can interact with, with who you can maybe share your ideas about what you need from your instrument.
 There has never been a time in history where so many talented people are building such an array of instruments to such a high level.
 It really is magical.

 I think there is a movement happening in the guitar world.
-To me it feels quite powerful.
-The sense of community among luthiers is greater than ever and so mutually encouraging and inspiring, it will as I said before only lead to better guitars all round.
+To me, it feels quite powerful.
+The sense of community among luthiers is greater than ever and so mutually encouraging and inspiring, it will as I said before only lead to better guitars all around.

 This truly is a new golden age of guitar-making; we are very lucky to be living, playing and making during it.
 I feel privileged for one.